Ocean Diver

 Entry level training

 On successful completion of this entry level course you will be awarded BSAC Ocean Diver certification.
 This is recognised world-wide, and qualifies you to dive to a maximum depth of 20 metres.
-Although we can take students as young as 14 for scuba training they do need to be accompanied by a participating parent or guardian.
+We welcome confident swimmers over the age of 18 years.

 Sheltered water training